pomonam/kronfluence/examples/swag/README.md

 # SWAG & RoBERTa Example

 This directory contains scripts for fine-tuning RoBERTa and computing influence scores on the SWAG dataset.
-The pipeline is motivated from [this HuggingFace Example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/multiple-choice) demonstrates how to define `post_process_per_sample_gradient`.
+The pipeline is motivated from [this HuggingFace Example](https://github.com/huggingface/transformers/tree/main/examples/pytorch/multiple-choice) and demonstrates how to define `post_process_per_sample_gradient`.
 To begin, install the necessary packages:

 ```bash